-The ''Feast of Tabernacles'' is an 8-day Biblical pilgrimage festival, also known as the ''Feast of Booths,' the '''Feast of Tabernacles," or ''Tabernacles."
-In the 7th day Church of God groups it is one of the most important holy days as it lasts the longest and normally requires a great deal of preparation and travel to be able to attend.
+The ''Feast of Tabernacles'' is a 7-day Biblical pilgrimage festival, also known as the ''Feast of Booths,' the '''Feast of Tabernacles," or ''Tabernacles" (it is immediately followed by an eighth day, so normally it is considered to be a pilgrimage of at least 8 days).
+In the 7th day Church of God groups it is one of the most important holy days as it lasts the longest and normally requires a great deal of preparation and travel to be able to attend (see also Christians are to Be Strangers and Pilgrims?).
 But it is normally the physical and spiritual highlight of the year for those that do observe it.

 This article covers this subject from a Christian perspective and includes quotes from both the Old and New Testament.